-- Review basic appliance information, including the current appliance hostname, security mode (Web security, Email security, or Web and Email security mode), version number, hardware platform, system date and time, and uptime. - See which software modules are installed on the appliance and get their version numbers. - Set the system time and date.

-If any Websense services are running, stop all Websense services before changing the time.
-Then, reset the time and make certain that the time is consistent across all servers running Websense services.
-Finally, restart Websense services.
+- Review basic appliance information, including the current appliance hostname, security configuration (Web, email, or both), version number, hardware platform, system date and time, and uptime. - See which software modules are installed on the appliance and get their version numbers. - Set the system time and date.
+Make certain that the time is consistent across all servers running Websense services. - Use the Time zone list to select the time zone to be used on this system. - GMT (Greenwich Mean Time), the default, is also known as UTC (Universal Time, Coordinated).

-If you do not stop the services first, client updates and policy changes entered after the time reset are not saved.

-• Use the Time zone list to select the time zone to be used on this system.

-GMT (Greenwich Mean Time), the default, is also known as UTC (Universal Time, Coordinated).
 Other time zones are calculated by adding or subtracting from GMT.
-GMT is sometimes chosen to provide a common time stamp for geographically distributed systems.
+GMT is sometimes chosen to provide a common time stamp for geographically distributed systems. - Use the Time and date radio buttons to indicate how you want to set the date.
+Time is set and displayed using 24-hour notation.

-- Use the Time and date radio buttons to indicate how you want to set the date.
-Time is set and displayed using 24-hour notation. - To synchronize with an Internet Network Time Protocol (NTP) server (www.ntp.org.), select the Automatically synchronize option and enter the address of a primary NTP server.
+To synchronize with an Internet Network Time Protocol (NTP) server ٠ (www.ntp.org.), select the Automatically synchronize option and enter the address of a primary NTP server.
 The secondary and tertiary fields are optional.